Azure/AvereSDK/docs/gce_reference.md

 `vfxt.py --cloud-type gce --key-file` *key_file*`.json`

-**Note:** Older Google service accounts provided .p12 PKCS#12 files instead of JSON key files.
+**NOTE:** Older Google service accounts provided .p12 PKCS#12 files instead of JSON key files.
 If your service account uses .p12, also use the `--client-email` option to specify the service account email associated with the key.

 If you have configured the gcloud utility with your credentials, you can use the `--from-environment` option to import them into vfxt.py.

-   * **Note:** You must issue the command `gcloud auth application-default login` to authorize the local application to use your user credentials for API access before invoking vfxt.py.
+   * **NOTE:** You must issue the command `gcloud auth application-default login` to authorize the local application to use your user credentials for API access before invoking vfxt.py.

     `vfxt.py --cloud-type gce --from-environment`

-**Note:** Use gcloud auth application-default login to configure credentials before invoking vfxt.py.
+**NOTE:** Use gcloud auth application-default login to configure credentials before invoking vfxt.py.

 ## GCE Environment Options